 Paper and wood products manufacturing plants use electricity to drive manufacturing equipment and steam to provide heat needed to cook pulp, dry paper and produce wood products.
-The combined heat and power (CHP) process used at member facilities produces both, with efficiencies in the range of 50 to 80 percent, far beyond non-CHP electrical stations such as utilities which are only about 33 percent efficient.
-In 2014, 97.6 percent of electricity generated in the U.S. forest products industry was produced using CHP.
+The combined heat and power (CHP) process used at member facilities produces both, with efficiencies in the range of 60 to 80 percent, far beyond non-CHP electrical stations such as utilities which are only about 33 percent efficient.
+In 2016, 98.5 percent of electricity generated in the U.S. forest products industry was produced using CHP.
 The forest products industry is the second largest industrial sector producer of CHP electricity.
 Only the chemical industry produces more.

-AF&PA members that own forestland also conform to credible forest management program standards.
-The Sustainable Forestry Initiative® (SFI®), the Forest Stewardship Council (FSC®) program, the American Tree Farm System (ATFS) and the Programme for the Endorsement of Forest Certification (PEFCTM) all qualify for this requirement.
+AF&PA members that own forestland also conform to credible forest management program standards, such as the Sustainable Forestry Initiative® (SFI®), the Forest Stewardship Council (FSC®) program, the American Tree Farm SystemTM (ATFS) or the Programme for the Endorsement of Forest Certification (PEFCTM).

 Our industry works to ensure that its natural resources will be as plentiful in the future as they are today.